 Here your goal is to determine the lowest possibility of inventory.
 So you can avoid delays and other errors.

-For this, you are going to need more about demand and how to replace out-of-stock works.
+For this, you will need more about demand and how to replace out-of-stock works.

-Place the orders when the numbers of products are dipping below than you designated.
+Place the orders when the number of products dips below what you designated.

 You can adjust the numbers depending on the demand and the overall performance.